sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

  => 1 # (.gcd provides the greatest common divisor of the integer to which the method is applied and the value passed)
 ```

+#### Methods
-There are a number of methods available for the integer class, which you can play around with.
-Simply check them by using .methods on the integer.
+There are a number of methods available for any class.
+Let's take a look at the methods available for the integer class,

 ```ruby
 2.methods